sanaaziz-analyst/London_NHS_Prescribing_Analysis/README.md

 **Queries:** [london_prescribing_sql.sql](./london_prescribing_sql.sql)

-Each query below was written to answer a specific business question, and every result was cross-checked directly against the Power BI dashboard before being finalised.
+Each query below was written to answer a specific business question, and every result was cross checked directly against the Power BI report before being finalised.

 ---

-**Business question: What's the overall scale of prescribing across London?**
+**Business question: What is the overall scale of prescribing across London?**

 ```sql
 SELECT